surge-synthesizer/surge-synthesizer.github.io/nightlychangelog.md

 We released Surge XT 1.1.1 on August 25, 2022.
 Our strategy for the rest of 2022 with Surge is to release smaller maintenance updates numbered 1.1.2, etc.... with bug fixes and tweaks.

-There are no current changes in the nightly not in 1.1.1
+As of August 25, there are no changes in the nightly not in 1.1.1